drBenway/pixi-vn-wiki/Intercept-Events.md

 Using the back and forward buttons can cause the game to be in an inconsistent state.

-Since it is not possible to intercept the event before the page changes, it is difficult to be able to use the buttons as a possibility to go back.
+The best solution would be to be able to use the navigation keys to navigate the game as well.

-So the best solution is to try to block the possibility of going back.
+The first thing to do is to prevent the path change, when the back button is pressed.
 There are many ways to do this, but what I suggest is the following:

 Intercept the event `popstate`, which is started after that the back button is pressed, and go forward one.
-This means that when the back button is pressed it returns to the previous path for a very short time and immediately afterwards returns to the current path.
-To ensure that the path is not changed, even for a short time, you can add 2 nodes to the history every time you navigate to a new path, instead of 1 node.
+This means that when the back button is pressed it returns to the previous path for a short time and immediately afterwards returns to the current path.
+To ensure that the path is not changed, even for a short time, you can add 2 nodes to the history every time you navigate to a new path, instead of 1 node (the default).

 Example: